kociumba/K-9/README.md

 > If you run K-9 in a directory without a config file it will let you create one automatically.

-Since K-9 is inspired by Taskfile the config is a yml file with a very similar structure as Taskfile.yml.
+Since K-9 is inspired by Taskfile the config is a yaml file with a similar structure.
+The k-9.[yml/yaml] file looks like this:

 ```yaml
 # K-9 config